McTavishLab/AvesTreeCode/README.md

 process_custom_synth_birds.py ../AvesData/Tree_versions/Aves_1.2/OpenTreeSynth ../AvesData/Taxonomy_versions/Clements2023/OTT_crosswalk_2023.csv output_example

-output_example will contain:
+Output_example will contain:
 Treefiles:
-    pruned.tre -> the synth tree pruned to taxa found in the taxonomy crosswalk phylo_only.tre   -> the tree pruned to taxa found in the taxonomy corsswalk AND in phylogenetic inputs Dates information in subdirectory dates/: (rough ultrametricization using only Kimball et al 2019 and Olivros et al. 2019) custom_node_ages.json  -> the date input data.
-These dates are based only on phylo_only_select_dates_mean_clements_labels.tre  -> the phylogeny only tree, dated, with Clements taxnomy labels phylo_only_select_dates_mean_ott_labels.tre  -> the phylogeny only tree, dated, with OpenTree taxnomy labels select_dates_citations.txt <- citations for the studies used to date dates_select_phylo_only  <- directory of intermediate dating files
+    pruned.tre -> the synth tree pruned to taxa found in the taxonomy crosswalk phylo_only.tre   -> the tree pruned to taxa found in the taxonomy corsswalk AND in phylogenetic inputs Dates information in subdirectory dates/: (rough ultrametricization using only Kimball et al 2019 and Oliveros et al. 2019) custom_node_ages.json  -> the date input data.
+These dates are based only on phylo_only_select_dates_mean_clements_labels.tre  -> the phylogeny only tree, dated, with Clements taxonomy labels phylo_only_select_dates_mean_ott_labels.tre  -> the phylogeny only tree, dated, with OpenTree taxonomy labels select_dates_citations.txt <- citations for the studies used to date dates_select_phylo_only  <- directory of intermediate dating files

 Metdata:
-    citation_node_counts.tsv  <- Table of citations and how many nodes are supported by each tips_without_phylo.txt <- taxa in crosswalk with no phylogenetic information studies_per_tip.txt <- Mapping of what input sudies inform placement of each tip
+    citation_node_counts.tsv  <- Table of citations and how many nodes are supported by each tips_without_phylo.txt <- taxa in crosswalk with no phylogenetic information studies_per_tip.txt <- Mapping of what input studies inform placement of each tip

 Annotation files for viewing on itol:
-    ottlabel.txt <- Annotation file to relable tips from ott ids to clemets labels jetz_support.txt   <- agreement with Jetz et al. 2012 jetz_conflict.txt  <- disagreement with Jetz et al. 2012 conflict_12.txt   <- Conflict scaled to max color at 12
+    ottlabel.txt <- Annotation file to re-label tips from ott ids to Clements labels jetz_support.txt   <- agreement with Jetz et al. 2012 jetz_conflict.txt  <- disagreement with Jetz et al. 2012 conflict_12.txt   <- Conflict scaled to max color at 12